 Longview.
-We have engaged Longview Senior Housing Advisors, LLC, a portfolio company owned by a Blackstone-advised fund for certain of our senior living residential properties.
+We have engaged Longview Senior Housing Advisors, LLC, a portfolio company owned by a Blackstone-advised fund for certain of our senior living rental housing properties.

 Revantage.
-We have engaged Revantage Corporate Services, LLC ("Revantage"), a portfolio company owned by Blackstone-advised investment vehicles, to provide, as applicable, corporate support services (including, without limitation, accounting, legal, tax, treasury, valuation services, information technology and data management), and transaction support services.
+We have engaged Revantage Corporate Services, LLC and Revantage Global Services Europe S.à r.l. (collectively "Revantage"), portfolio companies owned by Blackstone-advised investment vehicles, to provide, as applicable, corporate support services (including, without limitation, accounting, legal, tax, treasury, valuation services, information technology and data management) and transaction support services to certain of our investments directly.

-Beam Living.
+BeamLiving.
 We have engaged Beam Living, a portfolio company owned by a Blackstone-advised fund for certain of our residential properties.